JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-01-04-fourier-method-fixed-string.md

 u = \sum_n^{\infty} \alpha_n u_n
 $$

 for some arbitrary constants $\alpha_n$ is a solution to the system if the series converges uniformly and is twice differentiable termwise.
 This generalisation is a Lemma and should be prooved.
-The proof can be found in ...

 Assuming we have prooved the said Lemma, we can state that our system has a solution of the form